vitran96/evershop-docs/src/pages/tos.md

 ### 1. Who’s Who

-- 'EverShop,' 'We,' 'Us,' 'Our' shall collectively refer to EverShop Inc.
+- 'EverShop,' 'We,' 'Us,' 'Our' shall collectively refer to EverShop Technology Limited.
-- 'You,' 'Your,' 'User' refers to any individual or entity accessing or using the services provided by EverShop Inc. and agreeing to these Terms."
+- 'You,' 'Your,' 'User' refers to any individual or entity accessing or using the services provided by EverShop Technology Limited and agreeing to these Terms."

 ### 2. Acceptance of Terms